fleetdm/fleet/docs/Using Fleet/CIS-Benchmarks.md

 ## Windows 10 & 11 Enterprise benchmarks

-Fleet's policies have been written against v2.0.0 of the benchmark.
+Fleet's policies have been written against v2.0.0 of the benchmarks.
 You can refer to the [CIS website](https://www.cisecurity.org/cis-benchmarks) for full details about this version.

 ### Checks that require a Group Policy template